AndreWeiner/machine-learning-applied-to-cfd/literature.md

 - Combination of CFD + ML: -

 M. **Ma** et al.: [Using statistical learning to close two-fluid multiphase flow equations for bubbly flows in vertical channels (2015)](https://aip.scitation.org/doi/10.1063/1.4930004)
-- Aim:
+- Aim: use DNS of bubbly flows to find closure terms for a simple model of the average flow; train neural network on one simulation and use it to predict evolution of different initial conditions
-- Learning type:
+- Learning type: supervised learning (regression)
-- ML algorithms:
+- ML algorithms: MLP
-- ML frameworks:
+- ML frameworks: Matlab
-- CFD framework:
+- CFD framework: inhouse
-- Combination of CFD + ML:
+- Combination of CFD + ML: post
--

 M. **Ma** et al.: [Using statistical learning to close two-fluid multiphase flow equations for bubbly flows in vertical channels (2016)](https://www.sciencedirect.com/science/article/pii/S0301932215302226?via%3Dihub)
-- Aim:
+- Aim: use DNS of bubbly up-flow in a periodic vertical channel to generate closure relationships for a simplified two-fluid model for the average flow; generate database by averaging DNS results over planes parallel to the walls; test closure realation for different initial conditions
-- Learning type:
+- Learning type: supervised learning (regression)
-- ML algorithms:
+- ML algorithms: MLP
-- ML frameworks:
+- ML frameworks: Matlab
-- CFD framework:
+- CFD framework: inhouse
-- Combination of CFD + ML:
+- Combination of CFD + ML: post

 P. **Ma** et al.: [Fluid Directed Rigid Body Control using Deep Reinforcement Learning (2018)](https://dl.acm.org/citation.cfm?id=3201334)
 - Aim: